fhiso/sources-and-citations/rdfa-bindings-20170626.md

           property="vendor:reviewDate" datatype="xsd:date"
           content="2000-10-08" />

-By using a `datatype` attribute, the RDFa author is ensuring the application processing the data knows the *citation element* is a date and will display it to the user appropriately, even if it does not know exactly what the date signifies.
+By using a `datatype` attribute, the RDFa author is not only ensuring the application processing the data knows the *citation element* is not *translatable*, but is also telling the application that the *citation element value* is a date.
 {/}

-{.note} *Language-tagged datatypes* *must not* be placed in a `datatype` attribute because the RDFa parsing rules mean the *language tag* is discarded if a `datatype` attribute is found.

-Otherwise, if the *host language* is HTML, if the *current property value* was found in a `datetime` attribute or was the contents of a `<time>` element, an application *may* examine the *current property value*, and if it is syntactically valid as the following *structured non-language-tagged datatypes* defined in &#x5B;[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)], it *may* determine that to the *datatype*:
+Otherwise, if the *host language* is HTML, if the *current property value* was found in a `datetime` attribute or was the contents of a `<time>` element, an application *may* examine the *current property value*, and if it is syntactically valid as the following data types from &#x5B;[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)], it *may* determine the *citation element* not to be *translatable*:

     http://www.w3.org/2001/XMLSchema#date
     http://www.w3.org/2001/XMLSchema#time